GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 layout: 'layouts/blog-post.njk'
 title: "Chrome 101 disables modifying `document.domain` to relax the same-origin policy"
 description: >
-  Websites will be unable to set `document.domain` on Chrome starting in version 101.
   If your website relies on setting `document.domain`, your action is required.
 subhead: >
-  Beginning with Chrome version 101, websites will be unable to set `document.domain`.
+  If your website relies on setting `document.domain`, your action is required.
 date: 2022-01-06
 authors:
   - agektmr